Genital Herpes Increases Risk Of Cervical Cancer

 Main Subheading

 Cervical cancer is a disease that forms in the tissues of the cervix, the organ connecting the uterus (womb) and the vagina.
-Most cervical cancers are caused by persistent infections with high-risk types of human papillomavirus (HPV).
-HPV is a very common virus that spreads through sexual contact.
-While most HPV infections clear up on their own, some can lead to cell changes that may eventually develop into cancer.
+And most cervical cancers are caused by persistent infections with high-risk types of human papillomavirus (HPV).
+On top of that, hPV is a very common virus that spreads through sexual contact.
+While most HPV infections clear up on their own, some can lead to cell changes that may eventually develop into cancer Most people skip this — try not to..

 Genital herpes, caused by the herpes simplex virus type 2 (HSV-2), is another common sexually transmitted infection.
 It causes painful sores and blisters in the genital area.
 Though distinct from HPV, research has shown a correlation between HSV-2 infection and an increased risk of cervical cancer.
 This doesn't mean that having herpes directly causes cervical cancer, but rather that it can create conditions that make the cervix more susceptible to HPV infection and the development of cancerous changes.
 The interplay between these viruses and the body's immune response is a critical area of ongoing research.